minhthanh3145/minhthanh3145.github.io/_posts/Product Management/2023-01-23-2022-reflection-as-a-pm.md

 But nevertheless, it was executing a simple idea amidst of complexity that ultimately worked out well.
 Doing simple things does not guarantee success, but doing enough simple things would compound and increase your likelihood of success.

 What made me more willing to act on the bet was that the ability to dynamically adjust the onboarding flow on the fly (using a tool).
 It made experimenting much cheaper.
 I was initially worried that the use of such tool would steer us away from optimizing the UI/UX itself.
-But it helped demonstrate quickly that tapping into what we thought were leverage points was really working.
+But it helped demonstrate quickly that solving the problem we identified created impact.

 To summarize, I'd like to borrow a principle from the manufacturing world: